 THE MFA PROGRAM

-The Master of Fine Arts in the Book Arts Program began in 1985, and emphasizes the art and craft of making books by hand.
-We are located in the College of Communication and Information Sciences, School of Library and Information Studies, at The University of Alabama in Tuscaloosa; a verdant, traditional campus located on the banks of the mighty Black Warrior River.
+The Master of Fine Arts in the Book Arts Program began in 1985, and emphasizes the art, craft, and history of the handmade book.
+We are located in the College of Communication and Information Sciences, School of Library and Information Studies (SLIS), at The University of Alabama in Tuscaloosa; a verdant, traditional campus located on the banks of the Black Warrior River.

-The program leading to the M.F.A. in the Book Arts degree is a 60-credit hour course of study comprising four basic areas: printing/publishing, bookbinding, papermaking, and the history of the book.
-These areas do not work in isolation.
-Connections between them are made as often as possible.
-Our emphasis is on the book as an integrated unit, although there is opportunity for a student who wishes to pursue a specific interest in one or more of these areas after the initial general year of study.
-We are interested in developing craft skills based on historical principles and techniques, and the artistic expression that follows.
+The MFA Book Arts Program is a 60-credit hour course of study in the Arts and Technologies of the Book.
+Individual artistic expression is emphasized through development of craft skills based in historical principles, practice, and technique.
+Courses in letterpress-printing and publishing, typography, hand bookbinding, hand papermaking, and the history of the book provide training and context for the role of the book as a medium for expression in art and society.
+Our emphasis is on the book as an integrated unit, although there is opportunity for a student who wishes to pursue a specific interest in one or more of these areas after the initial year of general study.

-1. To provide students with an education that inculcates craft skills required for proficiency in the book arts, and that develops a sound foundation for the aesthetics and methodology of these arts:
+To provide students with an education that inculcates craft skills required for proficiency in the book arts and develops a sound foundation for the aesthetics and methodology of these arts by:

-a.
-Provide each student with fundamental technical skills in each of the crafts comprised by the book arts
+- Providing each student with fundamental technical skills in each of the crafts comprised by the book arts.

-d.
-Create in each student a desire to acquire and upgrade skills beyond the formal program
+- Providing advanced technical skills in each student’s area of professional specialization and instilling in each student a desire to acquire and upgrade skills beyond the formal program.

-e.
-Provide and reinforce in each student an appreciation for the aesthetics of the crafts
+- Providing and reinforcing an appreciation for the aesthetics of the crafts.

-2. To enhance the professional status of artisans engaged in the book arts:
+To enhance the professional status of artisans engaged in the book arts by:

-c.
-Enlist faculty to assist the book arts community by helping to establish standards, by supporting professional organizations, by offering continuing educational opportunities, and by serving as consultants and lecturers
+- Enlisting faculty to support and advance the book arts fields by advocating for the profession, helping to establish discipline standards, advancing professional organizations, offering continuing educational opportunities, and serving as consultants and lecturers.

-e.
-Encourage faculty to conduct research and disseminate findings to practitioners and teachers in the book arts community
+- Encouraging faculty to disseminate findings and provide professional resources to practitioners and teachers within and outside the book arts community.